The College of Engineering is pleased to announce the following new Accelerated Bachelors/Masters Degree (ABMD)

 - Completion of required coursework:

-- The program coordinator will conditionally accept transfer students into the 4+1 program if the students can complete their undergraduate degree in three, contiguous full-time semesters beginning with the spring semester of their junior year, and if they can complete 45 credits at Temple prior to taking the third graduate course in the spring semester of their senior year.
+- The program coordinator will conditionally accept transfer students into the 4+1 program if the students can complete their undergraduate degree in a total of eight collegiate semesters including three, contiguous full-time semesters beginning with the spring semester (6th collegiate semester) of their junior year, and if they can complete 45 credits at Temple prior to taking the third graduate course in the spring semester of their senior year.

-- Accepted transfer students will take one graduate course in the spring of their junior year, one in the fall of the senior year, and and if they have completed 45 credits with a 3.0 cum at the end of the fall semester of their senior year, one in the spring of their senior.
+- Accepted transfer students will take one graduate course in the spring of their junior year (6th collegiate semester), one in the fall of the senior year (7th collegiate semester), and if they have completed 45 credits with a 3.0 cum at the end of the fall semester of their senior year, one in the spring of their senior year (8th collegiate semester).

 - These students must be able to complete their graduate degree in one year directly following the completion of their undergraduate degree.

 - If for whatever reason these student do not complete the undergraduate degree in three contiguous semesters or do not complete 45 credits with a 3.0 cum gpa at Temple prior to their spring semester of their senior year, they can still apply to the Graduate School throug the normal application process for a Master's Degree in the College of Engineering.

 Application Deadlines and Procedures